safiqul/Portfolio-2/README.md

 ### Project report

 You also need to submit a project report in the pdf format. **NOTE**: I won't accept word or any other format.
-The report must have  a title page (your name, ID and the title of your work), table of contents, and the following sections:
+The report must have  a title page (your names, IDs and the title of your work), table of contents, and the following sections:

 1. Introduction
 3. Background